 Pickle Crisp Made by Ball

-8. Add the cukes, garlic and fennel to your jar.
+8. Add the cukes, garlic and dill to your jar.
 You can pack them in pretty tight but leave a little room for the brine to circulate.

 A Jar of "Spears" Ready for Brine